willstMSFT/microsoft-365-docs/copilot/copilot-lab-export-prompts.md

 ---
-title: "Export user saved and shared prompts in Copilot Lab"
+title: "Export prompts that users saved or shared in Copilot Lab"
 description: "Provides admins the steps to take to export prompts that users saved or shared in Copilot Lab" ms.author: danbrown
 author: DHB-MSFT